-The department shall return an application for reinstatement received before the expiration of the applicable time period under this subsection. - (5) The department shall provide an opportunity for a hearing before final rejection of an application for reinstatement unless the application is returned because the applicant is ineligible for reinstatement under subsection (4) or (9). - (6) Based upon on the recommendation of the disciplinary subcommittee for each health profession, the department shall adopt guidelines to establish specific criteria to be met by an applicant for reinstatement under this article, article 7, or article 8.
+- guidelines to establish specific criteria to be met by an applicant for reinstatement under this article, article 7, or article 8.
 The criteria may include corrective measures or remedial education as a condition of reinstatement.
-If a board or task force, in reinstating a license or registration, deviates from the guidelines adopted under this subsection, the board or task force shall state the reason for the deviation on the record. - (7) An individual who seeks reinstatement or reclassification of a license or registration under this section shall pay the application processing fee as a reinstatement or reclassification fee.
-If approved for reinstatement or reclassification, the individual shall pay the per year license or registration fee for the applicable license or registration period. - (8) An individual who seeks reinstatement of a revoked or suspended license or reclassification of a limited license under this section shall have a criminal history check conducted in accordance with section 16174 and submit a copy of the results of the criminal history check to the board with his or her application

-1 for reinstatement or reclassification.

-- (9) An individual whose license is permanently revoked under section 16221 is ineligible for reinstatement.
+If a board or task force, in reinstating a license or registration, deviates from the guidelines - adopted under this subsection, the board or task force shall state the reason for the deviation on the record.

+- (7) An individual who seeks reinstatement or reclassification of a license or registration under this section shall pay the application processing fee as a reinstatement or reclassification fee.
+If approved for reinstatement or reclassification, the individual shall pay the per year license or registration fee for the applicable license or registration period. - (8) An individual who seeks reinstatement of a revoked or suspended license or reclassification of a limited license under this section shall have a criminal history check conducted in accordance with section 16174 and submit a copy of the results of the criminal history check to the board with his or her application for reinstatement or reclassification. - (9) An individual whose license is permanently revoked under section 16221 is ineligible for reinstatement.
 The department shall return an application for reinstatement received if the applicant is ineligible for reinstatement under this subsection. - Sec.
 16299.
-(1) Except as otherwise provided in subsection (2), a person who violates or aids or abets another in a violation of this article, other than those matters described in sections 16294 and 16296, is guilty of a misdemeanor punishable as follows: - 10 (a) For the first offense, by imprisonment for not more than 11 90 days -or a fine of not more than \$100.00, or both. - 12 (b) For the second or subsequent offense, by imprisonment for not less than 90 days nor more than 6 months or a fine of not less than \$200.00 nor more than \$500.00, or both. - (2) Subsection (1) does not apply to a violation of section 16 17015, 17015a, 17017, 17515, or 17517.this article for which 17 another criminal penalty is specifically prescribed. - 18 Sec.
+(1) Except as otherwise provided in subsection (2), a person who violates or aids or abets another in a violation of this article, other than those matters described in sections 16294 and 16296, is guilty of a misdemeanor punishable as follows: - (a) For the first offense, by imprisonment for not more than 90 days -or a fine of not more than \$100.00, or both.

+- (b) For the second or subsequent offense, by imprisonment for not less than 90 days nor more than 6 months -or a fine of not less than \$200.00 nor more than \$500.00, or both. - (2) Subsection (1) does not apply to a violation of section 17015, 17015a, 17017, 17515, or 17517.this article for which another criminal penalty is specifically prescribed.

+7 Sec.
 20106.
-(1) "Health facility or agency" , except as 19 provided in section 20115, means: - (a) An ambulance operation, aircraft transport operation, nontransport prehospital life support operation, or medical first response service. - (b) A county medical care facility. - 24 (c) A freestanding surgical outpatient facility. - 25 (d) A health maintenance organization. - 26 (e) A home for the aged. - 27 (f) A hospital. - 28 (q) A nursing home. - (h) A hospice.
+(1) "Health facility or agency" , except as 8 provided in section 20115, means:

+- (a) An ambulance operation, aircraft transport operation, nontransport prehospital life support operation, or medical first response service.

+- 12 (b) A county medical care facility.

+- 13 (c) A freestanding surgical outpatient facility.

+- 14 (d) A health maintenance organization.

+- 15 (e) A home for the aged.

+- 16 (f) A hospital.